augustinas1/MomentClosure.jl/docs/src/theory/moment_closure_approximations.md

 ```
 Similarly to normal closure, the higher order central/raw moments can be expressed in terms of cumulants as described in [7].

-##Log-normal closure
+## Log-normal closure

-"Log-normal closure", first applied by Keeling [9], allows one to truncate the moment equations under the assumption that the distribution of the underlying stochastic process is log-normal.
+"Log-normal" MA, first applied by Keeling [9], allows one to truncate the moment equations under the assumption that the distribution of the underlying stochastic process is log-normal.
 A positive multi-dimensional random variable $\mathbf{n}$ follows a log-normal distribution if its logarithm is normally distributed, so that $\mathbf{y} = \ln \mathbf{n}$, and $\mathbf{y} \sim \mathcal{N}(\mathbf{\nu}, \Sigma)$, where $\mathbf{\nu}$ and $\Sigma$ denote the vector of means and the covariance matrix respectively.
 By considering the moment generating function of the normal distribution, $\mathcal{N}(\mathbf{\nu}, \Sigma)$, one can show that the raw moments are given by [3, 10]:
 ```math
 \begin{align*}